 Parcel vs. Pallet Shipping: Which One to Choose?

-We often get questions from our clients regarding which shipping option they should choose for their business: parcel shipping or pallet shipping.
-These two options are quite similar, so the choice between them is not always easy.
+We often get questions from our customers regarding which shipping option they should choose for their business: parcel shipping or pallet shipping.
+These two options are actually quite similar in how they are shipped, so the choice between them is not always easy.

-This informative guide will help you familiarize yourself with the key differences between LTL and parcels, and ship your products in the most efficient, safe, and cost-effective way possible.
+This informative article will help you familiarize yourself with the key differences between LTL freight and parcel shipping, and ship your products in the most efficient, safe, and cost-effective way possible.

 Some carriers categorize boxes as parcels if their combined length and girth don’t exceed 165 inches.